ibexa/documentation-developer/docs/search/search_engines/elastic_search/configure_elastic_search.md

 #### Create config for language specific analyzer

-For information about configuring an analyzer for each specific language, see [Elastic Search documentation](https://www.elastic.co/guide/en/elasticsearch/reference/7.17/analysis-lang-analyzer.html).
+For information about configuring an analyzer for each specific language, see [Elasticsearch documentation](https://www.elastic.co/guide/en/elasticsearch/reference/7.17/analysis-lang-analyzer.html).

 An adoption of the [English analyzer](https://www.elastic.co/guide/en/elasticsearch/reference/7.17/analysis-lang-analyzer.html#english-analyzer) in [[= product_name =]] configuration looks like this: